 Eduard C. Lindeman and the meaning of adult education.
 Perhaps best known today for his work in adult education, Eduard C. Lindeman (1885 – 1953) also wrote one of the first books on community development, was an early explorer of groupwork and worked to extend popular education.
-In this piece we explore his life and classic work The Meaning of Adult Education.
+In this piece, we explore his life and classic work The Meaning of Adult Education.

 Eduard Christian Lindeman was born in 1885, in St Clair, Michigan USA, He was the son of German/Danish immigrants.
 Lindeman’s early work life included spells as a stable cleaner, nurseryman, grave digger, brickyard worker and deliverer of groceries.
-He also worked in a shipyard and in factories in Detroit.
+He also worked in a shipyard and factories in Detroit.
 Aged 22 he went to Michigan Agricultural College (later Michigan State University) where his interests widened considerably.
 He began on a ‘sub-freshman’ programme (what we might now call an ‘access course’) and then joined the main programme.
-At Michigan he became involved in the YMCA, developed a writing society and helped to found the Ethnic-Sociological Society.
+At Michigan, he became involved in the YMCA, developed a writing society and helped to found the Ethnic-Sociological Society.
 As his daughter was later to write, his career defied categorization (Leonard 1991: xxiii).
 He went into agricultural extension work (via the Boys and Girls Clubs and 4-H) essentially as a youth worker and community organizer.
 Lindeman then joined the teaching staff at the YMCA College of Chicago – a situation that he left after a year as he enraged many of his colleagues with his forward-looking social and theological ideas.
 After a short, and again problematic, spell at the North Carolina College for Women in Greensboro he joined the New York School of Social Work (later the Columbia University School of Social Work) in 1924 – and stayed there until he retired in 1950.
-He became closely associated with New Republic, served on various commissions, was advisory editor to Mentor Books and was Chair of the American Civil Liberties Union Commission on Academic Freedom (1949).
+He became closely associated with the New Republic, served on various commissions, was advisory editor to Mentor Books and was Chair of the American Civil Liberties Union Commission on Academic Freedom (1949).

 As well as writing on adult education, Eduard Lindeman produced early, pioneering, texts on community and community organization (1921), and on working with groups (1924).
 He continued to be a strong advocate of group work and community organization and was a significant voice in the establishment of these within the discourse of North American social work during the 1930s.
 He also wrote about social research (1933 with John Hader), social education (1933) and democratic living (1951a, 1956).
 Arguably, his exploration of social philosophy kept it ‘alive’ within social work.
 Lindeman possessed a ‘consistent determination never to separate human problems from philosophical consideration’ and demanded ‘that the profession should not separate them’ (Konopka 1958: 12).
 He died in 1953.